 Located in the heart of Del Ray, St. Elmo’s bills itself as “the community gathering place.”
 They’re not wrong.
-With lots of seating, free wifi, and live music Wednesday through Saturday evenings, St. Elmo’s welcomes early birds and night owls and was recently renovated in 2016.
+With lots of seating and free Wi-Fi, St. Elmo’s welcomes early birds and night owls and was renovated in 2016 into an even warmer and brighter space.
+You can catch live jazz sets from The Not-So-Modern Jazz Quartet every Thursday evening at 7:30 p.m.
 The “Take a Book, Leave a Book” library lets you trade in your recent reads for books of all genres, and the board game collection is perfect for a rainy Saturday with friends.
 In warm weather, St. Elmo’s outdoor seating is prime people-watching territory.

 More Buzz-worthy Cafés in Alexandria

-Sugar Shack Donuts: Add a little extra sugar to your coffee at Sugar Shack in the Parker-Gray neighborhood with a coffee or special drink.
+Sugar Shack Donuts: Add a little extra sugar to your coffee at Sugar Shack in north Old Town with a coffee or special drink.

 Extra Perks: This hidden gem in North Old Town has been a classic neighborhood breakfast spot for over a decade.
 It’s the perfect spot for classic British and American breakfast staples with a hot cup of coffee.

-Junction Bakery and Bistro: Choose from a variety of pastries and breakfast dishes for every palate, with an assortment of coffee and nitro cold brew.
+Junction Bakery & Bistro: Choose from a variety of pastries and breakfast dishes for every palate, with an assortment of coffee and nitro cold brew.